 Tennessee whiskey.
 This is really just a subtype of bourbon but is slightly unique in that it is filtered through sugar maple charcoal before the aging process.
 This filtering process is known as the Lincoln County Process, which is how Tennessee whiskey gets its own unique flavour.
 Think Jack Daniels here ask an example.

 As mentioned previously, Peli Products produces a wide range of explosion-proof advanced lighting tools that are ATEX and IECEx approved.
 Whisky production can be a dangerous process where potentially hazardous atmospheres exist.
-To learn more about Peli’s ATEX approved lighting tools, click on the button below to get a FREE guide.
+To learn more about Peli’s ATEX approved lighting tools, click on the button below to see our full catalogue.